tylerthehaas/prism-ui-monorepo/packages/deprecated-prism-ui/README.md

 #### Usage

-To pull in the css file, use `import 'prismui/dist/main.css'` To use React components, use specific imports, e.g. `import { Avatar } from 'prismui'`
+To pull in the css file, use `import 'prismui/dist/main.css'` If you want to use React components as well, then use `import prismui from 'prism-ui'`, then destructure for specific components, e.g. `const { Avatar, Button } = prismui`